My NTS

 Chief Stephen Osita Osadebe & His Nigeria Sound Makers International

-Chief Stephen Osita Osadebe & His Nigeria Sound Makers International has been played on NTS shows including Floating World Music., with Makojo first played on 6 August 2015.
+NTS aired an episode dedicated to the music of Chief Stephen Osita Osadebe & His Nigeria Sound Makers International on 31 January 2026.
+Chief Stephen Osita Osadebe & His Nigeria Sound Makers International has been played on NTS over 10 times, featured on 11 episodes and was first played on 6 August 2015.

 Chief Stephen Osita Osadebe (March, 1936 — May 11, 2007),[1] often referred to as just Osadebe, was an Igbo Nigerian Highlife musician from Atani.
 His career spanned over 40 years, and he is one of the best known Igbo highlife musicians.
 His most popular hit was the 1984 "Osondi Owendi" (Igbo: One man's meat is another man's poison.), establishing him as a leader in the highlife genre being the most popular record ever in Nigeria.
 He came from a line of singers and dancers in Igboland.
 His genre, Highlife encompassed Igbo musical elements.
 Along with this, calypso, samba, bolero, rumba, jazz and waltz were also present in Osadebe's musical style.
 It was in his high school years in Onitsha, a major commercial city near Atani, that Osadebe grew interested in music.
 Osadebe started his career performing at nightclubs in Lagos in the southwestern region of Nigeria.
 He gradually worked his way up to releasing his first album in 1958.
 In his career Osadebe went on to write over 500 songs; half of these songs were released commercially.
 He had been a part of The Empire Rhythm Orchestra, led by E. C. Arinze in which he had learned much of his music skills.